Protecting your building envelope

 An increasing number of homeowners and organizations concerned about reducing their carbon footprint are working to achieve that elusive goal of Net Zero Building Design.
 Minimizing air leakage and careful design of the building envelope is critically important for achieving net-zero energy consumption.

 Air leakage is a major cause of moisture intrusion.
-The air-tight nature of SIPs minimizes air leakage and reduces moisture intrusion through the walls and roof.
+The tight nature of SIPs minimizes air leakage and reduces moisture extrusion and intrusion through the walls and roof.
 The result is a healthier home and better indoor air quality.

-SIP walls are airtight without house wrap, but they need a drainage plane material.
+SIP walls are tight without house wrap, but they need a drainage plane material.
 Enercept recommends and uses Tyvek Home Wrap.

-Additionally, because SIPs are airtight, it is crucial that you install a mechanical ventilation system (air-exchanger).
+Additionally, because SIPs are tight, it is crucial that you install a mechanical ventilation system (air-exchanger).
 This equipment will maintain your indoor air quality and protect your SIP system from inside humidity.